-The South Melbourne Commons needs your support in its first year of operation to ensure we can continue to provide the local community with all the current valued services.
+Support Friends of the Earth to invest in future projects like the The South Melbourne Commons by making a donation.
 It's hard work starting a new enterprise like The Commons, so we really need your help and support.

 Please consider giving a donation to the South Melbourne Commons via the Friends of the Earth Give Now website.
 All donations over $2 are tax deductable.